revk/ESP32-Faikin/README.md

 Basically, Daikin have gone all cloudy with the latest WiFi controllers.
 This module is designed to provide an alternative.

-* Simple local web based control, easy to save as desktop icon on phone
+* Simple local web based control with live websocket status, easy to save as desktop icon on a mobile phone.
 * MQTT reporting and controls
-* Works with https://github.com/revk/ESP32-EnvMon Environmental Monitor for finer control
+* Works with https://github.com/revk/ESP32-EnvMon Environmental Monitor for finer control and status display
 * Automatically works out if S21 or alternative protocol used on ducted units
 * Backwards compatible /aircon/get_control_info and /aircon/set_control_info URLs (work in progress)